Notice of Intent to Offset

 - A state income tax refund

-While the BLS can offset some federal payments, federal laws limit withholding amounts for different types of payments.
+While the IRS can offset some federal payments, federal laws limit withholding amounts for different types of payments.
 For example, the federal government may take your entire tax refund but generally can only take 15% of your Social Security benefits payments.

 Types of Liabilities That Can Be Subject to Offset